vrbst/CarND-Path-Planning-Project/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Model Documentation
+I used the base code from Higway Driving Project Q&A lesson.

+Keep right!
+When there is no car on our car's right side, then change lane to the right as long as we are in the rightest lane

+Lane changing when we catch up a car, tf there is a clear lane (to left or right) otherwise slow down.

+Possible future improvements:
+More complex path planing to avoid to stuck behind cars when they driving side by side.
+When I was tested there was one accident, an other car is change lane immediately and causeless, so my car can't stop behind it.
+It is most desirable to implement emergency brake function.